dnahol/PeopleAnalytics/README.md

       uniform through the span between Advisements, and will mutate anytime a new `Handout` amount is added during that span.
 Again, please see the above table for clues seeing how this should work.

+      "One clarification that we've sent to other candidates recently:

+      % Accepted is the percentage of Advisements the house actually listened to for units of Handouts to give to the BannerPerson.
+An Advisement is considered accepted if a Handout matches the Advisement during that time frame."
+      -Divya C.

 ---